0x1eef/ryo.rb/README.md

 methods directly on "obj", in fact Ryo defines as few methods as it can on the objects it creates.

-Ryo also provides the option to create objects who inherited from Object (the default), or BasicObject - but like JavaScript it allows the assignment of any property to an object, even if it already exists as a method.
+Ryo also provides the option to create objects who instances of Object (the default), or BasicObject - but like JavaScript it allows the assignment of any property to an object, even if it already exists as a method.
 There are few exceptions to this - redefining methods that would